Wall Street executives fret as U.S. presidential election is too close to call

 "This is a vote for the soul of our nation.
 Who we really are.
 Who we aspire to be," Mike Novogratz, chief executive of New York-based Galaxy Digital and a major Democratic donor and fundraiser, tweeted early on Tuesday.

 "Have to admit a feeling of Deja vu.
 Don’t like it.
-Still early though," he tweeted later as results started to roll in.
+Still early though," the former macro hedge fund manager tweeted later as results started to roll in showing the race still too close to call.

-Early on Wednesday, Trump was poised to take the vital battleground state of Florida and was leading in other swing states, but Biden pinned his White House hopes on Arizona and a "blue wall" of three Rust Belt states - Pennsylvania, Michigan and Wisconsin - that could take days to count their votes.

-Global investors late on Tuesday began reversing some Biden trades that had prompted a jump in Wall Street's main indexes earlier in the day, although investors warned it was still too early to predict the election outcome.
+Global investors late on Tuesday began reversing some Biden trades that had prompted a jump in Wall Street's main indexes earlier in the day.

-Anthony Scaramucci, a hedge fund industry executive who spent 11 days as Trump’s communication director in 2017 and has long voted for Republicans, said after many polls closed on the East Coast that the race would likely be closer than he initially thought but that he still expected Biden to win.
-Scaramucci said he voted for the Democratic nominee.
+Anthony Scaramucci, a hedge fund executive who spent 11 days as Trump’s communication director in 2017, said after many polls closed on the East Coast that the race would be closer than he initially thought but that he still expected Biden to win.
+Scaramucci, who became strongly anti-Trump following his brief White House stint, said he voted for the Democratic nominee.

-“Yes, he can win and it will be very good for stocks.
-Wall Street was already expecting a blue wave, which ignited the recent gains, a market rally based on a Biden victory.”
+“Yes, he can win and it will be very good for stocks.”

 In anticipation of possible protests, some buildings and stores were boarded up in cities including Washington and New York.
 While there were few signs of disruptions or violence at polling sites on Tuesday, some finance executives said it was too soon to rule out civil unrest.